 It would have sounded crazy even four months ago, but among other entities, the NHL is seriously considering it.
 And the Canadian government is not averse to the novel idea.

 The idea is that the athletes will all congregate in Edmonton, Toronto, or Vancouver and finish the playoffs from one respective venue.
-Since the season is now way behind, many games will simply have to be considered to have been cancelled, to expedite things.
+Since the season is now way behind, many games will simply have to be considered to have been canceled, to expedite things.

 Pros And Cons of the Hub City.